jdr479/CS-Play/Deliverable1.md

 ### Interview 6
-**Summary:** He has learned about C in his senior high school, but has forgotten a lot.
+**Summary:** He has learnt about C in his senior high school, but has forgotten a lot.
 He is willing to learn something about programming.
-He wants to learn through video tutorial because he thinks it is convenient for him.
-When I introduce our program to him, he shows a great interest in it and says he thinks it is nice to have.
-And he prefers to have this game in the website formation.
+He wants to learning through vedio tutorial because he things it is convenient for him.
+When I introduce our program to him, he shows a great interest in it and says he think it is nice to have.
+And he prefer to have this game in the website formation.
 **Interviewer:** Pengfei Liu
 **Interviewee:** Zicheng Wang
 **Date:** 18 September 2021
 **Interview method:** online call interview
 **Consumer segment:** No experience
 **Key insights:**
 * It is a cool thing to learning some programming skills through playing games
 * The plot of the game is very important.

 **Representative quotes:**
 * "I haven't learned about programming at all, but if it is in the form of web games, I will be happy to play it."
 * "I hope this game is not so boring and a little challenging."

 **Assessment: Must have / Nice to have / Don’t care**
 * easy-going in the beginning and slowly challenging (Must have)
 * Game plots (Must have)
 * website platform (Nice have)